TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 The second stage of calculations uses the list of all traceable residues from the first stage and finds coordinates of center of masses for each residue in each frame.
 As in the first stage, it is done in a loop over all frames.
 For each residue in each frame *Valve* calculates or checks two things:

 #.
-Is the residue in the *Scope* (this is always calculated according to the Scope definition).
+Is the residue in the *scope* (this is always calculated according to the scope definition).
 #.
-Is the residue in the *Object*.
+Is the residue in the *object*.
 This information is partially calculated in the first stage and can be reused in the second.
-However, it is also possible to recalculate this data according to the new *Object* definition.
+However, it is also possible to recalculate this data according to the new *object* definition.

 For each of the *traceable residues* a special *Path* object is created.
-If the residue is in the *Scope* its center of mass is added to the appropriate *Path* object together with the information if it is in the *Object* or not.
+If the residue is in the *scope* its center of mass is added to the appropriate *Path* object together with the information if it is in the *object* or not.

 Separate paths
 ^^^^^^^^^^^^^^

 The third stage uses collection of *Path* objects to create *Separate Path* objects.
 Each *Path* comprise data for one residue.
-It may happen that the residue enters and leaves the *Scope* and the *Object* many times over the entire MD.
+It may happen that the residue enters and leaves the *scope* and the *object* many times over the entire MD.
 Each such an event is considered by *Valve* as a separate path.

 Each *separate path* comprises of three parts:

-#. *Incoming* - Defined as a path that leads from the point in which residue enters the *Scope* and enters the object for the firs time.
+#. *Incoming* - Defined as a path that leads from the point in which residue enters the *scope* and enters the object for the firs time.
-#. *Object* - Defined as a path that leads from the point in which residue enters the *Object* for the first time and leaves it for the last time.
+#. *Object* - Defined as a path that leads from the point in which residue enters the *object* for the first time and leaves it for the last time.
-#. *Outgoing* - Defined as a path that leads from the point in which residue leaves the *Object* for the last lime and leaves the *Scope*.
+#. *Outgoing* - Defined as a path that leads from the point in which residue leaves the *object* for the last lime and leaves the *scope*.

 It is also possible that incoming and/or outgoing part of the separate path is empty.